 Reliance Money Precious Metals Private Limited ("the company") was incorporated on 5 October 2006.
-The company is in the business of distribution & Marketing of financial products and trading into bullion.
+The company is in the business of distribution & Marketing of financial products.

 2 Significant accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.